yochaigal/cairn/resources/monsters/sphinx.md

 # Sphinx

-18 HP, 12 STR, 13 DEX, 18 WIL
+18 HP, 12 STR, 13 DEX, 18 WIL, claws (d8+d8, _blast_), beak (d10)

 - Mythical beasts with the upper body and head of a human, the wings of an eagle, and the body of a lion.
 Immune to magic of any kind.
-- Enjoy riddles, and will pose at least one to anyone they meet.
+- Poses riddles to anyone they meet.
 Failure to answer correctly is usually met with death.
 They know almost everything worth knowing.
 - **Roar**: Anyone in earshot must save WIL or flee in fear.